 We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During Fourth Quarter of 2019 we did not monitor for the disinfection by-products of Haloacetic Acids (HAA) and Total Trihalomethanes (TTHM) as required by Kansas Administrative Regulations.
-Even though this was not an emergency, as our customers you have a right to know what happened and what we did to correct the situation.
+Results of regular monitoring are an indicator of whether our drinking water meets health standards.
+During the year 2021 we did not monitor for inorganic contaminants (IOC) as required by Kansas Administrative Regulations.
+Even though this is not an emergency, the law requires that we send notice to our customers when we incur a violation of drinking water regulations.